sureshg/ExoQuery/README.md

     (stock.price / stock.earnings) * weight
   }
 ```
-Once this function is defined you can use it inside of a `capture` block like this:
+Once this function is defined you can use it inside a `capture` block like this:
 ```kotlin
 capture {
   Table<Stock>().map { stock -> peRatioWeighted(stock, stock.marketCap/totalWeight) }